EVENTS WAGERED: 12

 RESULT: +64.00 UNITS 📈

 We turn in an excellent quarter, during which we bet on 12 events, winning and losing on six events each.
-With a total profit of 64 units in the span of just three months, I’m somewhat doubtful my next quarter will come anywhere close.
+With a total profit of 64 units in the span of just three months, I’m somewhat doubtful the next quarter will result in anything close.
 Regardless, now that Q3 is coming to a close, it seems like a good time to review our action over the past couple months.

 Luckily, we completely outperformed our expectations on the next event, FN: Blaydes vs Volkov, turning in one of our best single-card results ever:

 The oddsmakers have consistently given the public great incentive to bet against Roosevelt Roberts, who currently sits at 3-3 in the UFC.
 He has been the betting favorite going into all six of his bouts, and in this card, he was versing Ya Boi Jim Miller, who the bookmakers had as a +200~250 underdog.
 Miller being one to secure first round finishes fairly frequently, the value in a +900 RD1 finish was unmistakable, but even I was surprised at how swiftly Miller dispatched of RR.